Installation#

 Python package (recommended)#

-Atoti and its optional dependencies (such as the JupyterLab extension) are available on PyPI and can thus be installed with package managers such as uv:
+Atoti and its plugins (such as the JupyterLab extension) are available on PyPI and can thus be installed with package managers such as uv:

 uv add "atoti[jupyterlab]"